If you want to engage the collective in leading transformative change.

 - Organisations who want to deepen their response to today’s challenges and unlock more meaningful, multi-stakeholder action among teams or cross-departmental groups

-- Anyone from any sector who wants to explore ways to go beyond the impact you can have on your own, and collaborate with a community of changemakers you can journey with?
+- Women (and their colleagues) from any sector who want to explore ways to go beyond the impact you can have on your own

 How does it work?

-Over a 4-month experiential journey, participants will cultivate a deeper relationship with self and others, a better understanding of multi-stakeholder dynamics and how to inspire and deliver systemic change.
+Over a 4-month experiential journey, participants cultivate a deeper relationship with self and others, develop a better understanding of multi-stakeholder dynamics and how to inspire and deliver systemic change.

 The programme is developed based on systems-inspired theory and frameworks which will be introduced as part of the programme.
 Core session topics will span: